Welcome to the production site

 deciding the future of our planet

-Filming is happening in Germany, France, Britain, Mexico, Canada, Egypt, Iceland, Pakistan, Uganda, Rwanda and the USA.
-At COP27, we presented an 8-minute trailer at an official UNFCCC press conference in Sharm el-Sheikh, Egypt, provoking excellent feedback from scientific, policy and activist communities.
+Filming is happening in Germany, France, Britain, Mexico, Canada, Egypt, Iceland, Pakistan, Uganda, Rwanda, Barbados and the USA.
+At COP27, we presented an 8-minute trailer at an official UNFCCC press conference in Sharm el-Sheikh, Egypt, to excellent feedback from expert communities.